 The History

-Hotel Congress first opened its elegant doors in 1919, designed by architect Roy Place, whose influence helped shape Tucson’s unique architectural identity.
+Hotel Congress first opened its elegant doors on November 18, 1918, designed by the Los Angeles architectural firm of William and Alexander Curlett.
 The hotel was originally constructed to accommodate travelers passing through on the Southern Pacific Railroad.
 With its prime location near the train depot, Hotel Congress quickly became a central hub for frontier society—a place where cattle bosses, business tycoons, and socialites could rub shoulders over whiskey and cigars.

 The interior boasted luxurious 1920s detailing, complete with vintage wallpaper, clawfoot bathtubs, and iron railings.
 Even now, much of the original architecture and design has been preserved, offering guests a literal walk through time.
 The hotel’s vintage charm is part of what keeps visitors returning—but it’s the stories and folklore embedded in its walls that make this place truly unforgettable.